Author: Andrew Calandro

 Deadlines for Filing a Claim in Florida

-In all states, Florida has the same kind of law that sets a limitation on how long you have to bring a civil lawsuit against someone or some business who may be legally liable for your injury.
+In all states, Florida has the same law that limits how long you have to bring a civil lawsuit against someone or some business that may be legally liable for your injury.
 This is known as a statute of limitations.
 In Florida, you have four years to file a lawsuit in civil court if you have been injured in an accident.
 The court will likely not hear your case if it is not filed within this time frame.

-In some cases, the injury might not be apparent until months or even years after the incident which caused it, and in those situations the lawsuit filing window may be extended.
-A Florida injury claim against the state or local government may require a different filing period.
+In some cases, the injury might not be apparent until months or even years after the incident that caused it, and in those situations, the lawsuit filing window may be extended.
+A Florida personal injury claim process may go through a different filing period when it’s against the state.
 You should consult an attorney for the details.

 Steps to Filing a Personal Injury Claim